-Does the quilter make your t-shirt quilt in one place?
+Does the quilter make your t-shirt quilt from start to finish in one place?
 Some quilters piece the top and then send the top out to be long arm quilted.
-There are risks involved.
+That is not acceptable.
 The long armer’s name is not at stake.
 They may not take the needed care or attention to detail to make the quilt the best it can be.
-Also moving the quilt from place to place increases the chance that quilts can be lost or misplaced.
+Also moving the t-shirt quilt from place to place increases the chance that quilts can be lost or misplaced.

 6. Quality of materials used?

 Quality materials are extremely important to the look and feel of the t-shirt quilt.
 100% cotton fabric is not all the same quality.
-Big box stores sell an inferior cotton fabric and batting.
+Big box stores sell an inferior cotton fabric.
 Thin and scratchy fabric from these stores will not wash well or last.

 7. What is the turnaround time to get your quilt made?

-We can get your quilt made in 4-6 weeks after we get your shirts.
-This time frame allows us to order the custom fabric and also lets us send proofs to approve along he way.
-A t-shirt shop that quotes you 6 months to a year may not be a full time business.
+Your quilt usually takes 4-6 weeks to make after we get your shirts.
+This time frame allows us to order the custom fabric and also lets us send proofs to you to approve along he way.
+A t-shirt quilt shop that quotes you 6 months to a year may not be a full time business.
 Don’t entrust your t-shirt quilt to a part-time quilter!

+I design the layout, add the quilting stitches and finish your t-shirt quilt.
+Lynn preps the shirts to get them ready to piece.
 Lynn and I love helping customers get the perfect t-shirt quilt.
-Let us know if you have any questions! thanks-Vivian
+Let us know if you have any questions! thanks-Vivian:)

 Every quilt tells a story.
 Let us QUILT your story.